ambientkit/ambientkit.github.io/docs/introduction/quickstart.md

 To login, you'll need:

 - the default username: `admin`
-- the password from the `make passhash passwordhere` step.
-It's the value from the .env file for which the `AMB_PASSWORD_HASH` was derived.
+- the password from above

 Once you are logged in, you should see a new menu option call `Plugins`.
 From this screen, you'll be able to use the Plugin Manager to make changes to state, permissions, and settings for all plugins.